 Review some of our frequently asked questions below in relation to HPCON Guidelines.

-If the current HPCON requires you to obtain a ETP, please reach out to your/your spouse's chain of command for ETP submission guidelines.
-Please note that an O6 or civilian equivalent is required for ETP approval.
+If the current COVID restrictions require you to obtain an exception to policy (ETP), please reach out to your/your spouse's chain of command for ETP submission guidelines.

 Please look at the current HPCON guidelines for your area to see if certain activities are allowed.
 The current HPCON status is indicated in the red box above.
 If you have a question about a specific activity/location or are unsure if it is authorized or not authorized, please reach out to your/your spouse's chain of command for approval.
-Note: an ETP approved by an O-6 (or equivalent) may be required.
+Note: An ETP maybe required.